awoojs/awoo/README.md

 node example.js
 ```

-`koe` outputs logs in _JSON formatting_ by default.
+`weh` outputs logs in _JSON formatting_ by default.
 If you want nice and cute
 logs, I recommend using [pino-colada](http://npm.im/pino-colada):

 ```sh